02 Dec Self-Regulation: Strategies and Interventions for Children

 d).
 Learn and practice at least 5 strategies to promote self-regulation in preschool age children.

 e).
 Learn and practice at least 5 strategies to promote self-regulation in elementary age children.

 f).
 Learn and practice at least 3 strategies to promote self-regulation in adolescents and teens.

 This online workshop will give you instant access to 5.5 hours of video content, accessible via streaming on our website, as well as downloads for supplemental materials.
-You can view the course content in your own time.
-Note that access will expire 90 days after purchasing this course.
+You can view the course content in your own time, there is no time limit on access.

 Please click the green ‘Mark Complete’ button on each module as you progress.
 You can access the sessions in any order and go back to previous sessions if required.